rmarable/ParallelClusterMaker/README.md

 * Install the Serverless Toolkit and its dependencies.

-* In the AWS Management Console, apply a formal name to the VPC(s) within any region you wish to deploy cluster stacks.
+* Apply a name Tag to the VPC(s) within any region you wish to deploy cluster stacks using the Management Console or the AWS CLI.

 * cd into the ParallelClusterMaker/ClusterMaker directory and start building new ParallelCluster stacks.
 Please see below for additional guidance.